libp2p/specs/noise/README.md

 ### Optimistic 0-RTT with Noise Pipes

-The Noise spec describes a [compound protocol][npf-compound-protocol] called [Noise Pipes][npf-noise-pipes], which enables 0-RTT encryption in the optimistic case, while allowing peers to fallback to a different Noise protocol if their initial handshake attempt fails.
+The Noise spec describes a [compound protocol][npf-compound-protocols] called [Noise Pipes][npf-noise-pipes], which enables 0-RTT encryption in the optimistic case, while allowing peers to fallback to a different Noise protocol if their initial handshake attempt fails.